 Hello and Happy Women’s History Month!

 It’s been a busy couple of weeks here at Adele Dejak.
-In February Maureen Jepchirchir travelled to Adele’s home in Laikipia county to participate in Adele’s 2021 Laikipia photo campaign.
+In February Maureen Jepchirchir travelled to Adele’s home in Laikipia county to participate in an exclusive Adele’s 2021 Laikipia Photo Campaign.

-In the spirit of Women’s History Month, we sat down with Adele Dejak’s recent muse, the stunning and talented Maureen for a small chat.
+In the spirit of Women’s History Month, we sat down with Adele Dejak’s recent muse, the stunning and talented Maureen for an exclusive chat.

 Tell us a little more about yourself.

 My name is Maureen Jepchirichir.
 I was born and raised in Eldoret, Kenya.
 I am a trained graphic designer and set editor and studied 3D Animation and Multimedia.